akesseler/Plexdata.FileChecksum/README.md

 Current operation has been canceled by user.
 This error code represents the Window error code `COR_E_OPERATIONCANCELED`.

+Other application exit codes can also occur, for instance in case of an internal program exception.
+In such cases an additional error message is printed out.

 ### Command Line Arguments

 In this section please find all command line arguments that are supported at the